European-Cyclists-Federation/European-Cyclists-Federation.github.io/CycleRight/index.md

 ---
 layout: cycleright
-title: ECF Cycling Infrastructure Tracker for CycleRight
+title: CycleRight Infrastructure Territorial Analysis
-description: Cycle infrastructure data extracted from OpenStreetMap for the purpose of the CycleRight project - DRAFT
+description: Data extracted by the ECF Cycling Infrastructure Tracker from OpenStreetMap for the purpose of the CycleRight project - DRAFT
 ---

 # Maps